 This analysis includes the identification and calibration of relationships between changes in default rates and changes in key macro-economic factors as well as in-depth analysis of the impact of certain other factors (e.g. forbearance experience) on the risk of default.
-For most exposures, key macro-economic indicators include: GDP growth, benchmark interest rates, unemployment and oil prices.
-Considering the extra ordinary circumstances and the variations in the forward looking data for this variables, the Group has used Vasicek- Merton methodology using oil prices as a factor to determine the PDs.
+For most exposures, key macro-economic indicator is oil prices.
+Considering the extra ordinary circumstances and the variations in the forward-looking data for this variables, the Group has used Vasicek-Merton methodology using oil prices as a factor to determine the PDs.